capricorncd/zx-editor/README.md

 ## Copyright and license

-Code and documentation copyright 2018. zx1984.
+Code and documentation copyright 2018. capricorncd.
 Code released under the MIT License.